-The College of Education Grievance Committee (CGC) is comprised annually of three elected tenure-track faculty; one elected member of the specialized faculty ranks; and two graduate students elected by enrolled graduate students.
+The College of Education Grievance Committee (CGC) is established by the College's Bylaws, as approved by the faculty in May 2016.
+It is comprised annually of three elected tenure-track faculty; one elected member of the specialized faculty ranks; and two graduate students elected by enrolled graduate students.
 Additionally, one undergraduate student is appointed each year as specified in the Student Code of Conduct, because student members serve when the grievant is a student with the same status.

-Faculty, specialized faculty, staff, and students are encouraged to openly discuss perceived unfairness or situations that may be perceived as unfair and to resolve disagreements insofar as possible at the level where they occur (e.g., at the department level).
+Students are encouraged to openly discuss perceived unfairness or situations that may be perceived as unfair and to resolve disagreements insofar as possible at the level where they occur (e.g., at the department level).
 If these efforts at resolution are unsuccessful and one or more of the parties involved believes that an additional review is necessary, these grievance procedures offer a process for discovering the facts of the case and making recommendations toward resolution.